ovn-org/ovn/Documentation/topics/incremental-processing/incremental-processing.rst

    # Dump the graph for 'runtime_data' node in ovn-controller
    ovn-controller --dump-inc-proc-graph=runtime_data

+   # Dump the graph for 'ic' node in ovn-ic
+   ovn-ic --dump-inc-proc-graph=ic

 This allows for focused analysis of specific parts of the processing pipeline.